Jijareference/SN74HC595_STM32G0XX/README.md

 1. void TN74SetParam(GPIO_TypeDef *GPIOx, uint16_t GPIO_Pin, uint8_t type)
   This function use to adress your physical Pin with Lib.(Use HAL functions)
 2. void WriteByte(uint16_t Byte)
-   This functions use to write a byte in microsheme's buffer and sand it to DO
+   This function use to write a byte in microsheme's buffer and sand it to DO
+---
+# Working principle
+Every DO has his own bit in the byte.
+For example, if you need to control second pin, you need to send **0b00000010
+This lib has 8 constatns to do it easily(PIN1 - PIN8)